SarthakShah-14/HTML-CSS/README.md

 # HTML-CSS
 # Food and Nutrition Website

 This is a simple HTML-CSS website focusing on food and nutrition.
-It includes information about various foods, recipes, nutritional facts, and tips for maintaining a healthy diet.
+It includes information about various nutritional facts, and tips for maintaining a healthy diet,it also helps to connect the consumer with suppplier,it also helps in food donation.

 ## Features